 In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-13, Financial Instruments - Credit Losses (Topic 326), to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 To achieve this objective, the amendments in Topic 326 replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-Topic 326 are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years for small reporting companies.
-We are currently evaluating the impact of Topic 326 and do not expect the adoption of this guidance will have a material impact on our condensed consolidated financial position or results of operations.
+Topic 326 is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years for smaller reporting companies.
+We expect the adoption of the amendments in Topic 326 to not have a material effect in our condensed consolidated financial position or results of operations when such amendment is adopted.

 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740), Simplifying the Accounting for Income Taxes to identify, evaluate, and improve areas of GAAP for which costs and complexity can be reduced while maintaining or improving the usefulness of the information provided to users of financial statements.
 The amendments for Topic 740 simplify the accounting for income taxes by removing certain exceptions to the general principles in Topic 740.
 The amendments also improve consistent application of and simplify GAAP for other areas of Topic 740 by clarifying and amending existing guidance.
-Topic 740 is effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-Early adoption is permitted.
-An entity that elects early adoption must adopt all the amendments in the same period.
-We are currently evaluating the impact of Topic 740 and do not expect the adoption of this guidance will have a material impact on our condensed consolidated financial position or results of operations.
+Topic 740 is effective for fiscal years beginning after December 15, 2020 which we adopted on January 1, 2021.
+The adoption did not have an effect on our condensed consolidated financial position or results of operations.